michellesh/michellesh/_projects/2022-11-02-snake-plant.md

 ### Design

 Each leaf is made of 1/8" steel rod, welded together into wonky leaf shapes, with LED strips running along the inside edges and yarn wrapped around each side.
+Here are some sketches I made before I started building.

 <div class="column-container">
   <div class="p column">